Collaborative leadership: Characteristics of collaborative leaders

+Wilson further states that the best thing a collaborative leader can do is to lead by example, to 'walk the talk' and be seen to model the right behaviors.
+Leaders must show a willingness take risks, continually question their own ideas, and reward others for their clear communication and valuable insights.

-Chantale Mailhot, Stephanie Gagnon, Anne Langley and Louis-Felix Binitte did a research project to examine the qualities of distributing leadership and the effects diversity has on groups.
+Chantale Mailhot, Stephanie Gagnon, Anne Langley, and Louis-Felix Binette conducted a research project to examine the qualities of distributing leadership, and the effects diversity has on groups.
 They found that "coupling of leaders and objects helped to maintain the worldview of the different groups involved at different levels in the research project, while directing them towards project objectives".
 In retrospect, the differences of each individual increases innovation due to the variety of minds at work.
 With everyone having their own qualities and prior experiences, the integration between them in a leadership role contributes to the overall experience.
 In this study, the case was made that collaborative leadership has many benefits and is more practical than just one person solely having the role as the leader.

-The best thing a collaborative leader can do is to lead by example.
-They have to ‘walk the talk’, and be seen to model the right behaviors.
-Leaders must show a willingness take risks, continually question their own ideas, and reward others for their clear communication and valuable insights.

 Applications

-The need for collaborative leadership is being recognised in more and more areas;
+The need for collaborative leadership is being recognized in more and more areas: